EliteLoser/MergeCsv/README.md

 Online blog documentation: http://www.powershelladmin.com/wiki/Merge_CSV_files_or_PSObjects_in_PowerShell

+It's also published to the PowerShell Gallery: https://www.powershellgallery.com/packages/MergeCsv/

 I will add more information here later, but for now check out the online docs which are quite comprehensive.